It's time to learn how to shoot a pistol the right way...

 Do not forget your accessories when shooting.
 Three very important things needed while practicing is targets, ear, and eye protection.
 Here are a few we recommend:

-For ear plugs you can use plugs that are attached by a cord that makes them easy to take in and out of your ear and prevents you from loosing them like these Soft Silicone Corded Ear Plugs.
-However, we believe you cannot beat the basic ear plugs like the Mpow Soft Foam Ear Plugs.
-In our opinion they are cheap easy to use and protect your hearing just as good as the more expensive options.
+For earplugs, you can use plugs that are attached by a cord that makes them easy to take in and out of your ear and prevents you from losing them like thes Soft Silicone Corded Ear Plugs.
+However, we believe you cannot beat the basic earplugs like the Mpow Soft Foam Ear Plugs.
+In our opinion, they are cheap easy to use and protect your hearing just as good as the more expensive options.

 Last but not least are the targets.
 We recommend a pistol correction chart target pack and have had good results with Birchwood Casey Shoot-N-C Handgun Trainer.
 For those who have been shooting for a while, the Birchwood Casey Shoot-N-C 6-Inch Round Target is a great option.
 Both targets highlight hits with a spray of color.
 Your local range can likely supply you with the basics as well.
 Trust us, the biggest hit your wallet stands to take is all the guns you'll want to buy once you've gotten the hang of shooting.
 We hope you've enjoyed our guide!